James Clavell was the master of historical fiction

 When the Vagrant Star ran aground on a reef and sank in the Malacca Strait in 1812, most of the crew was lost to the sea, yet Struan managed to swim ashore and survive.
 But it was only years later that he learned that Brock had also survived.

-It is the business battle between Struan and Brock that forms the plot, but their companies have historical context.
+It is the business battle between Struan and Brock that forms the plot, but their companies have a historical context.

 Noble House, Struan’s trading company, is based by Clavell on Jardine Matheson & Co., which was a major British trading company of the time with Dirk Struan’s character resembling William Jardine.